markjivko/kronup-php/docs/Api/ValueItemsApi.md

 ## `advance()`

-> Value items Advance a value item
+> Advance a value item

 {: .new-title }
 > #️⃣ Execute example in terminal